doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: collisions in identity map are unconditionally rejected

+`Doctrine\ORM\Configuration::setRejectIdCollisionInIdentityMap()` and
+`Doctrine\ORM\Configuration::isRejectIdCollisionInIdentityMapEnabled()` are now
+no-ops and will be deprecated in 3.1.0.

 ## BC BREAK: Lifecycle callback mapping on embedded classes is now explicitly forbidden

 Lifecycle callback mapping on embedded classes produced no effect, and is now